-If an organization or employer requests a sealed copy of your self-query response, do not open the envelope from the Data Bank.
-Include the unopened envelope with the correspondence you send the organization or employer, such as a state license application.
-The Data Bank is prevented by law from sending reports directly to a third party.
+If an organization (e.g., a state licensing board) or employer requests a sealed copy of your self-query response, do not open the envelope.
+Include the unopened envelope with the correspondence you send to the organization or employer, such as a state license application.
+The NPDB is prevented by law from sending reports directly to a third party.

-The NPDB receives and discloses reports on health care practitioners submitted by authorized organizations as mandated by Federal law.
-These laws determine the types of actions that can or must be reported to the Data Bank.
+The NPDB receives and discloses reports on health care practitioners submitted by authorized organizations as mandated by federal law.
+These laws determine the types of actions that can or must be reported to the NPDB.
 A detailed list of reportable actions is available in the NPDB Guidebook.

 The NPDB and Healthcare Integrity and Protection Data Bank (HIPDB) merged into a single Data Bank in May 2013.
 All NPDB and HIPDB reports are now consolidated within the NPDB.
-Your self-query result incorporates HIPDB information as well as NPDB information in a single response.
+Your self-query response incorporates both HIPDB and NPDB information.
+A separate HIPDB response is no longer available.